seqscope/NovaScope/docs/getting_started/job_config.md

 #    mu_scale: 1000         ## Specify coordinate to um translate for hexagon.
 By default, we consider the spatial digital gene expression matrix (SGE) is in nano meter.
 #    char:                  ## specify the characteristics for the hexagons
 #      - solofeature: gn    ## specify the genomic feature to create hexagon
-#        trainwidth: 24     ## specify the size for a hexagonal grid
+#        hexagonwidth: 24     ## specify the size for a hexagonal grid
 #        segmentmove: 1     ## Specify if the SGE is based on overlapping hexagons or non-overlapping hexagon.
 The default value 1 will create non-overlapping hexagons.

 ```